-Moneything is authorised and regulated by the Financial Conduct Authority (FCA) in the United Kingdom to operate an electronic platform in relation to lending.
-We are required to have in place effective and transparent procedures for the reasonable and prompt handling of complaints in relation to this service.
+Moneything Capital Limited is authorised and regulated by the Financial Conduct Authority (FCA) in the United Kingdom to operate an electronic platform in relation to lending.
+MoneyThing are required to have in place effective and transparent procedures for the reasonable and prompt handling of complaints in relation to this service.

-Does this policy apply to you?
+2. Does this policy apply to you?

 It is important to note that MoneyThing will treat all complainants equally.
 The services MoneyThing provide are available to persons who are consumers as well as to other entities such as businesses.
-We have elected to treat all our customers as eligible complainants and will apply the FCA rules to the handling of such complaints.
-The definition of a consumer for regulatory purposes and refers to any natural person acting outside of his trade, business or profession.
+MoneyThing has elected to treat all customers as eligible complainants and will apply the FCA rules to the handling of such complaints.
+The definition of a consumer for regulatory purposes refers to any natural person acting outside of his trade, business or profession.

 You can make a complaint by any reasonable means – for example, letter, email, telephone or in person.
 It is free of charge to complain.